techiediaries/techiediaries/_posts/2020/angular-9/2019-09-09-observables-and-subjects-tutorial.md

 - Hot and cold observables.
 - [RxJS’ `BehaviorSubject` and `ReplaySubject`](https://www.techiediaries.com/angular/typescript-strings-arrays-promises-rxjs-behavior-replay-subjects/).
 - How to create and subscribe to Observables.
-- How Observables are used in Angular.
+- How Observables are used in Angular 10.
 - Working with the HttpClient Module and Observables
 - Using `Observable` with `AsyncPipe`